-The applicant must have at least four years of roof consulting experience.
-The applicant must also possess a minimum of 70 hours of continuing educational hours through attendance at a minimum of three seminars within the roofing, waterproofing and/or exterior wall industries are needed for application approval.
+70 hours of continuing education through attendance at a minimum of 3 seminars within the roofing, waterproofing and/or exterior wall industries are needed for application approval.

 Note: RCI Educational Programs, in particular the Roofing Technology and Science programs (Part I and Part II), Professional Building Consulting, wind and drainage e-learning programs, Roof System Thermal and Moisture Design, and RRC Review and Update programs may prove useful for anyone planning to pursue the RRC credential.